nexgus/nextfodie/README.md

-# Welcome!
+# Introduction
 This is a RESTful API server to perform inference based on Intel OpenVINO 2018 R5.
+The model is trained by TensorFlow Object Detection API, then use Model Optimizer of OpenVINO to convert to IR format.

 ## API
 ```